-(48) NFPA--The National Fire Protection Association.
-If the term is immediately followed by a number, it is a reference to a publication of NFPA, as referenced in NFPA 101.10
+(63) NFPA--The National Fire Protection Association.
+If the term is immediately followed by a number, it is a reference to a publication of NFPA, as referenced in NFPA 101.

+(64) NFPA 10--NFPA 10, Standard for Portable Fire Extinguishers, 2010 Edition.

+(65) NFPA 13--NFPA 13, Standard for the Installation of Sprinkler Systems, 2010 Edition.

+(66) NFPA 13D--NFPA 13D, Standard for the Installation of Sprinkler Systems in One- and Two-Family Dwellings and Manufactured Homes, 2010 Edition.

+(67) NFPA 13R--NFPA 13R, Standard for the Installation of Sprinkler Systems in Residential Occupancies up to and Including Four Stories in Height, 2010 Edition.

+(68) NFPA 25--NFPA 25, Standard for the Inspection, Testing, and Maintenance of Water-Based Fire Protection Systems, 2011 Edition.

+(69) NFPA 37--NFPA 37, Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines, 2010 Edition.

+(70) NFPA 70--NFPA 70, National Electrical Code, 2011 Edition.

+(71) NFPA 72--NFPA 72, National Fire Alarm and Signaling Code, 2010 Edition.

+(72) NFPA 90A--NFPA 90A, Standard for the Installation of Air-Conditioning and Ventilating Systems, 2012 Edition.

-(49) NFPA 99--NFPA 99, Health Care Facilities Code, 2012 Edition.
+(73) NFPA 90B--NFPA 90B, Standard for the Installation of Warm Air Heating and Air-Conditioning Systems, 2012 Edition.
+(74) NFPA 99--NFPA 99, Health Care Facilities Code, 2012 Edition.
 A publication of the NFPA that provides minimum requirements for the installation, testing, maintenance, performance, and safe practices for health care facilities and for material, equipment, and appliances, used for patient care in health care facilities.
 CMS has incorporated NFPA 99, 2012 Edition, except Chapters 7, 8, 12, and 13, by reference as a Condition of Participation in the ICF/IID program for facilities that meet the definition of a health care occupancy.
 Copies of NFPA 99 may be obtained from NFPA, 1 Batterymarch Park, Quincy, MA 02169.

-(50) NFPA 101--NFPA 101, Life Safety Code, 2012 Edition.
+(75) NFPA 101--NFPA 101, Life Safety Code, 2012 Edition.
 A publication of the NFPA that provides minimum requirements, with due regard to function, for the design, operation, and maintenance of buildings and structures for safety to life from fire.
 CMS has incorporated NFPA 101, 2012 Edition, by reference as a Condition of Participation in the ICF/IID program.
 Copies of NFPA 101 may be obtained from NFPA, 1 Batterymarch Park, Quincy, MA 02169.
+(76) NFPA 101A--NFPA 101A, Guide on Alternative Approaches to Life Safety, 2013 Edition.

+(77) NFPA 220--NFPA 220, Standard on Types of Building Construction, 2012 Edition.

+(78) NFPA 701--NFPA 701, Standard Methods of Fire Tests for Flame Propagation of Textiles and Films, 2010 Edition.

+(79) Online Portal--Texas Unified Licensure Information Portal (TULIP).

-(51) Oral medication--Medication administered by way or through the mouth and does not include sublingual or buccal.
+(80) Oral medication--Medication administered by way or through the mouth and does not include sublingual or buccal.

-(52) Pattern of violation--Repeated, but not widespread in scope, failures of a facility to comply with Texas Health and Safety Code, Chapter 252, or a rule, standard or order adopted under Chapter 252 that:
+(81) Pattern of violation--Repeated, but not widespread in scope, failures of a facility to comply with Texas Health and Safety Code, Chapter 252, or a rule, standard or order adopted under Chapter 252 that: